 Founder and Owner of Soul Shed Wellness

-I am not here to teach you yoga.
-Yoga is simply the spoon to deliver the medicine.
+I THOUGHT I was here to teach you yoga.
+It turns out that yoga was simply the spoon to deliver the medicine.
 My medicine is my kindness and compassion, my vulnerability.
 I bear my soul to show you that you are not alone in this world.
 I am here to be a mirror to show you your beauty where you see none, to show you your value and worth where you feel none or feel less than.
 I am here to teach you to love and accept yourself, to remind you that you are valuable and worthy exactly as you are.
 No matter what.
 NO. MATTER.
 WHAT.

 UNLOVED, AFRAID, UNWORTHY, & INVISIBLE